Skip To Content

 Does the ACA impact persons with disabilities living in Ontario?

 Yes!
-The ACA may remove barriers within the federal government and federally- regulated private industries that impact which people with disabilities living in Ontario interact with every day.
+The ACA may remove barriers within the federal government and federally regulated private industries that impact persons with disabilities living in Ontario.

-For example, the ACA may make it more accessible for people with disabilities living in Ontario to:
+For example, the ACA may make it more accessible for persons with disabilities living in Ontario to:

 • work for the Government of Canada and other federally-regulated employers;